lauchblatt/LessingSentimentEmotionCorpus/README.md

 ### Columns

-The most important columns of the csv-file are the Rated_Speech, which is the text that was rated and the Majorityannotation_Polarity_binary and Majorityannotation_Polarity_differentiated which are the majority annotations for these schemes.
+The most important columns of the csv-file are the <br>Rated_Speech</br>, which is the text that was rated and the <br>Majorityannotation_Polarity_binary</br> and <br>Majorityannotation_Polarity_differentiated</br> which are the majority annotations for these schemes.
 The following list summarizes all columns of the table.

 - <b>ID</b>: an id for every speech
 - <b>Title_of_Play</b>: the name of the play the speech is from; every play is represented in regards to the overall size of the play compared to the entire corpus meaning shorter plays are represented with less plays, longer with more